singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 nano +87 settings.py --linenumbers
 ```

-* Replace the `DATABASES` section with the following:
+* Replace the `DATABASES` section with the following configuration.
+Save and exit.

 <pre></code>
 DATABASES = {